traitecoevo/growth_trajectories/ms/MS.md

 1. An allometric relation between total leaf area and plant height
 2. A constant ratio between total leaf area and each of sapwood cross-sectional area, bark cross-sectional area, and total root mass.

-These assumptions, which are well supported by data (Fig. XX), lead immediately to the set of equations for plant size described in Table \ref{tab:allometry} (see Supplementary material for derivations).
+These assumptions, which are well supported by data (Fig. \ref{fS-allometry}), lead immediately to the set of equations for plant size described in Table \ref{tab:allometry} (see Supplementary material for derivations).

 In a similar way, basal area increment can be expressed as the sum of increments in sapwood, bark \& heartwood area, $\textrm{d}a_\textrm{st} / \textrm{d}t= \textrm{d}a_\textrm{ss} / \textrm{d}t + \textrm{d}a_\textrm{b} / \textrm{d}t + \textrm{d}a_\textrm{sh} / \textrm{d}t$.
 Sustituting from Table \ref{tab:allometry} gives:
 \begin{equation} \label{eq:dast}